 - Buy thick cut bacon.
-Thick cut bacon cooks much more evenly and every bite is infinately more satisfying.
+Thick cut bacon cooks much more evenly and every bite is infinitely more satisfying.

-- Start with a cold oven. (starting with a cold oven vs a hot oven).
+- Start with cold bacon in a cold oven. (starting with a cold oven vs a hot oven).
 Like starting with a cold skillet when cooking bacon on the stove; I like to start with a cold oven.
-This helps to insure the fat is rendered properly without burning it.
+This helps to ensure the fat is rendered properly without burning it.
 If your oven is already hot, no worries; it will still come out great.

-- Foil line that baking sheet – Makes clean-up is super easy.
-Just let the pan and bacon grease cool, then transfer it to the trash (or save the fat for later use).
+- Foil line the baking sheet.
+Foil lining makes for super easy clean-up.
+Just let the pan and bacon grease cool, then transfer it to a container to use later and discard the foil.

-- Don’t overcrowd the bacon.
+- Don’t overcrowd the pan.
 Nobody likes being in an over-crowded room, and neither does bacon.
-Overcrowding will prevent the bacon from crisping evenly and can increase cooking times; so give it plenty of room to breathe.
+Overcrowding will prevent the bacon from crisping evenly and can increase cooking times; so give it plenty of room on each side to breathe.

-- Drizzle a little water over the bacon.
-A tiny bit of water (we’re talking about 1 tablespoon per 1/2 pound of bacon) goes a long way to keeping the protein tender while the fat gets crispy.
+- Drizzle a little water over the bacon before baking it.
+A tiny bit of water (we’re talking about 1 tablespoon per 1/2 pound of bacon) goes a long way to keeping the protein portions of the bacon tender while the fat gets crispy.

 - Turn the bacon once.
 Keep a close eye on the prize.
 Flip the bacon just before you think you need to.
-Once the bacon starts to crisp, it happens rather quickly.
+Once the bacon begins to crisp up, it all happens rather quickly.
 You might find that you don’t even need to turn the bacon, and that’s totally fine too.
 There’s no need to turn the bacon if you are cooking it on a cooling rack.